RoseCityRobotics/common_platform/docs/source/operations/troubleshooting/recovery_procedures.md

 # Recovery Procedures

-This guide provides step-by-step recovery procedures for various system failures in the PARTS Common Robotics Platform.
+This guide provides step-by-step recovery procedures for various system failures in the RCR Common Robotics Platform.

 ## Emergency Recovery